VHS Revival revisits director John G. Avildsen’s low-key smash The Karate Kid.

 Okay, so the movie can come across as a little patronising, especially when viewed through today’s sociopolitical lens, but some of those convoluted sequences prove to be the movie’s most memorable, and are in fact key to its success.
 Those scenes in which Mr. Miyagi puts surrogate son Daniel through his paces by working him to the bone are particularly effective, and it is credit to director John G. Avildsen (Rocky) and the actors involved that they were able to use those contrivances to appeal to its target audience, communicating the kind of genuine emotion that has permeated throughout the generations.
 Phrases like ‘Wax on, wax off’ have become the stuff of lore, while images such as Daniel’s gimmicky crane kick were allowed credence by a screenplay of wonderful craft and ingenuity.

 The movie, as Miyagi himself will attest, is about finding balance.
-Daniel LaRusso is a fatherless teen with a struggling mother who moves to a rundown area of California, only to cross paths with a group of affluent bullies whose karate training adheres to decidedly more Western Philosophies.
+Daniel LaRusso is a fatherless teen who moves to a rundown area of California, only to cross paths with a group of affluent bullies whose karate training adheres to decidedly more Western Philosophies.
 During the 1980s, Karate was every boy’s favourite and probably most short-lived fad, and when Daniel arrives in town that certainly seems to be the case with him until fate determines otherwise.
 That fate lies in local cutie Ally, and the resulting jealousy of her ex-beau Johhny, whose ‘Strike first, strike hard’ motto leads Daniel and his unwilling advocate to the Cobra Kai dojo and twisted Vietnam veteran John Kreese.
 Actor Martin Kove oozes malevolence as the smug and irrepressible Kreese – the perfect foil for Miyagi’s immovable pacifist – and it is his emergence that finally convinces the old man to fight Daniel’s corner, although not in the way his querulous student had perhaps anticipated.

 We do not train to be merciful here.
 Mercy is for the weak. – John Kreese

 But the movie isn’t all about Morita.
 In spite of his star turn, the Karate Kid’s true power lies in the unlikely pair’s onscreen chemistry.
 Ralph Macchio will never be remembered as an actor of any real prominence, but he is perfect as the gangling LaRusso, a petulant yet good-natured kid who earns the privilege of Miyagi’s long-dormant combat experience and all that it entails.
-Daniel is all pugnacious charm, – cutesy enough for the teenage girl audience, but determined enough to bring plausibility to his meteoric rise to All State Karate Champion, overcoming a whole gang of physically superior foes who employ every trick in the book to quash his hard-earned catharsis.
+Daniel is all pugnacious charm – cutesy enough for the teenage girl demographic, but determined enough to bring plausibility to his meteoric rise to All State Karate Champion, overcoming a whole gang of physically superior foes who employ every trick in the book to quash his hard-earned catharsis.

 What makes the movie’s central relationship so special however, are the parallels the two characters share.
 As fun as it may be to view Miyagi as a flawless, mystical figure, that alone is not enough to establish the kind of onscreen bond that elevates the movie above your typical mawkish fodder.
 For the majority of the movie, Miyagi plays the level-headed yin to Daniel’s frustrated yang, but on closer inspection he faces many of the same problems his student does.